tri-cods/html-css/sections/basic.md

 ## Activity

-Create a folder called `html_css` on your desktop.
+Create a folder called `website` on your desktop.

 **CHALLENGE** Use the command line to do it.